-You should be concerned if your dog starts dropping weight without any effort by you.
-No increase in exercise and no change in diet.
-Before you jump to cancer concerns, let’s look at simple solutions for why your dog is losing weight first:
+You should be concerned if your dog starts losing weight without any effort by you.
+Weight loss with no increase in exercise and no change in diet should be cause for concern.
+However, before you jump to serious concerns such as cancer, let’s look at simple solutions for why your dog is losing weight first:

 Environmental changes.
-Next, look at behavior and environment.
+Look at behavior and environment.
 Ask yourself these questions:

-If your dog appears to be eating his normal meals, he may later vomit the food back up once he is outside in your yard – and possibly (yuck, I know) another dog is cleaning it up or he’s vomiting in a spot you don’t normally notice.
+If your dog appears to be eating his normal meals but is still losing weight, the may be something you’re missing.
+You dog may be vomiting his food back up once he is outside in your yard – and possibly (yuck, I know) another dog is cleaning it up or he’s vomiting in a spot you don’t normally notice.
 Watch him when he goes out to see and look at the vomit.
 Check his stool, too.
 He could be pooping blood.
 A soft stool or diarrhea could indicate an illness.
 Getting to the cause for weight loss in your dog due to vomiting and/or diarrhea requires a gastrointestinal workup by your veterinarian.
 This will likely include a blood chemistry panel, ultrasound, and/or radiographs.

 Dogs with diabetes often eat voraciously but lose weight.
 The same is true of some dogs with cancer, although other dogs will stop eating well and become very finicky.